aljrico/lagom/_posts/2018-09-06-genetic-algorithms.md

 # Further Reading

-If you have enjoyed this kernel, you might be interested in reading further on Genetic Algorithms.
+If you have enjoyed this article, you might be interested in reading further on Genetic Algorithms.
 Genetic Algorithms is a kind of optimisation algorithm that is englobed within the concept of metaheuristics.
 For anyone interested in the subject, I highly recomment the following books.
 I can not stress enough how useful they are.

 * [Handbook of Metaheuristics](https://amzn.to/2M0rFNr)
 * [Handbook of Natural Computing](https://amzn.to/2wPFGsk)